 The challenge most data providers still haven’t managed to overcome brings us full circle.

 The world of big data has evolved rapidly over the past decade.
 On the one hand, there is more information out there than ever before – including third party data and social signals scattered across the open web and on social media platforms like LinkedIn, Facebook and Twitter.
-And, just like the average CRM or marketing automation system, traditional data providers haven’t evolved rapidly enough to collect, sort and verify all of that information at scale.
+Yet in some aspects, the B2B martech industry hasn’t evolved rapidly enough to collect, sort and verify all of that information at scale.

 But on the other hand, from a demand gen perspective, with all that valuable data available out there it just seems ridiculous to wield “big data” as a blunt instrument.
 Your leads are leaving priceless, remarkably precise data trails everywhere they go – how can you justify not making use of that level of intelligence?